 We can follow this in our life too if we are willing to give up on the idea of picture-perfect homes.

-The cleaning standards and requirements increased lately when people started displaying their ideal homes on the internet.
+The cleaning standards and requirements grew lately when people started displaying their ideal homes online.

 You could lower the bar and enjoy homemaking just as Grandma did.